techfolios/template-old/projects/project-1.md

 labels:
   - Robotics
   - Engineering
-summary: In the summer of 2012, I had a chance to experience and competed in three engineering competitions: Sumobot, Mousebot Race.
-I was lucky enough to win in both competitions.
+summary: "In the summer of 2012, I had a chance to experience and competed in three engineering competitions: Sumobot, Mousebot Race.
+I was lucky enough to win in both competitions."
 ---
 <div class="ui small rounded images">
   <img class="ui image" src="../images/sumobotComp.png">